“Please tell him not to. He’ll never make it”.

 That’s what Jacques de Rauville told my business partner when he heard I was going to do the Berg River Canoe Marathon.
 He had come across me one evening on the Bay and I’d asked which way to go, it being my first time out there and the lights and the reflections were confusing.
 “Follow me” said Jacques, and off he went, but within 50m I was 49m behind him.
 He waited and told me “Left at the third green buoy” or whatever he said.
 When he passed me again on his way back and I obviously hadn’t made enough headway, he thought whatever he thought that made him tell his optometrist Mike Lello “tell him not to attempt the Berg”.

 Jacques was right, but luckily for me Chris Logan got hold of me and took me for a marathon training session on the ‘Toti lagoon one day which got my mind around sitting on a hard seat for hours on end.
 Chris was a great taskmaster.
-We stopped only ONCE – for lunch (chocolate and a coke).
+We stopped only ONCE – for lunch (a chocolate bar and a coke).

 The night before the first day in Paarl they pointed out a shed where we could sleep.
 Cold hard concrete floor.
 Winter in the Cape.
 Luckily I had brought along a brand-new inflatable mattress and a pump that plugged into my white 2,0l GL Cortina’s cigarette lighter socket.
 So I plugged in and went for a beer. *BANG* I heard in the background as we stood around talking shit and wondered vaguely what that was.
-A few more beers later we retired to sleep and I thought “So that ‘s what that bang was” – a huge rip in my now-useless brand-new no-longer-inflatable mattress, so I slept on the concrete, good practice for a chill that was going to enter my bones and then my marrow over the next four days.
+A few more beers later we retired to sleep and I thought “So that ‘s what that bang was” – a huge rip in my now-useless brand-new no-longer-inflatable mattress, with the pump still purring faithfully away pumping air uselessly into the atmosphere.
+So I slept on the concrete, good practice for a chill that was going to enter my bones and then my marrow over the next four days.

-The first day was cold and miserable, but the second day on the ’83 Berg made it seem like a balmy breeze.
+The first day was cold and windy and miserable, but the second day on the ’83 Berg made it seem like a balmy day with a light breeze.
 That second day was one of the longest days of my life!
-As the vrou cries it was the shortest day, but a howling gale and horizontal freezing rain driving right into your teeth made it last forever.
+As the vrou cries it was the shortest day, a mere 49km.
+Yes, those Cape nutters call 49km a short day!
+But a howling gale and horizontal freezing rain driving right into your teeth made it last forever.
 Icy waves continuously sloshing over the cockpit rim onto your splashcover.
 It was the day Gerrie died – the first paddler ever to drown on an official race day.
+Gerrie Rossouw.
 I saw him, right near the back of the field where I was and looking even colder than me.
 He wasn’t wearing a life jacket.
 It wasn’t macho to wear a life jacket and I admit that I wore my T-shirt over mine to make it less conspicuous and I told myself I was wearing it mainly as a windbreaker.
 Fools that we were.
 Kids: Never paddle without a life jacket.

 I saw Gerrie’s boat nose-down with the rudder waving in the wind, caught in the flooded trees and I wondered where he was, as both banks were far away and not easy to reach being tree-lined and the trees underwater.
 Very worrying, but no way I could do anything heroic in that freezing strong current, so I paddled on to hear that night that he was missing.
 His body was only found days later.